openmeteo/hspatial/docs/api.rst

 .. function:: hspatial.extract_point_from_raster(point, data_source, band_number=1)

-   *data_source* is a GDAL raster, and *point* is an OGR point object.
+   *data_source* is a GDAL raster. *point* is either an OGR point, or a GeoDjango point object.
 The function returns the value of the pixel of the specified band of *data_source* that is nearest to *point*.

    *point* and *data_source* need not be in the same reference system, but they must both have an appropriate spatial reference defined.